 Search the best hotels in Kefalonia

-Argostoli is Kefalonia's capital.
-And the island's second city, Lixouri, lies directly across a long thin bay.
+- Argostoli is Kefalonia's capital.
+The island's second city, Lixouri, lies directly across a long thin bay.
 Both centres run long and thin like the bay.
-These are the best places to stay on Kefalonia if you're here to see the Caretta caretta - Loggerhead turtles - which feed in the lagoon.
+These are the best places to visit if you're here to see the Caretta caretta - Loggerhead turtles - which feed in the lagoon.

-Some of the best places to stay on Kefalonia are in the small villages of the Livatho Peninsula, which are south from Argostoli.
+- Some of the prettiest places to see are the small villages of the Livatho Peninsula which are south from Argostoli.
 Spartia is one of the most charming of these, but all of them are surrounded by pretty beaches and rural views.

-If you're here for spectacular beaches some of the best places to stay on Kefalonia are Divarata and Agia Efimia, near Myrtos Beach.
+- If you're here for spectacular beaches then head for Myrtos Beach.
 Voted 'Best Greek Beach' more than ten times, this stretch of white cobbles surrounded by steep, bright limestone cliffs is extremely photogenic.
 Tiny bits of marble in the water make the sea here a particularly dramatic shade of bright turquoise.

-Xi Beach on the south coast is a favourite with families and watersports enthusiasts, and it has unusual reddish sand.
-And Petani Beach on the west coast is another beach in a pretty dramatic location.
+- Xi Beach on the south coast is a favourite with families and watersports enthusiasts and it has unusual reddish sand.
+Petani Beach on the west coast is another beach in a pretty dramatic location.

-As you'd expect it's a busy destination during the peak summer months, and if you want to guarantee a room in one of the best places to stay in Kefalonia, you'll need to book early.
-The same goes if you're looking for a villa or apartment (check out the selection with our online partner Booking.com) - these sell out fast in July and August.
+As you'd expect, it's a busy destination during the peak summer months, and if you want to guarantee a room in one of the best places to stay in Kefalonia, you'll need to book early.

 For pure luxury